Fuegian dog: Extermination

 In 1919, when Silesian missionary Martin Gusinde visited the local Yahgans, he noticed that, to his knowledge, all of the dogs seemed to be missing.
 He immediately noted this as odd, especially considering that the tie between the dogs and the local people was well documented by foreign missionaries and explorers by this time.
 Indeed, this mutual cooperation allowed for the region to become the only stronghold of this unusual domesticated canine to have ever existed.
 Upon speaking to the local people and inquiring about what had happened to the animals, he was told that the entire known population of them had been exterminated, and it was claimed they "were dangerous to men and cattle".
 Apparently, this "fierce" nature of the animal was allegedly witnessed by Thomas Bridges in the 1880s, who in his writings, purported that the dogs attacked his mission's goats, while giving few specific details.

-As part of the campaign of the Selknam genocide, the dogs were hunted by European ranchers and headhunters due to its use in hunting and home making among the Selkʼnam.
+As part of the campaign of the Selknam genocide, the dogs were hunted by European settlers due to its use in hunting and home making among the Selkʼnam.
 This was the main cause of their extinction.